Links on Android Authority may earn us a commission. Learn more.

 Android 13 features: All the biggest new additions

 On August 15, 2022, Google officially launched the latest version of the world’s largest mobile operating system: Android 13.
-If you own a Google Pixel 4 or later (including the Pixel 4a and later), you should already have the update ready to go.
+If you own a Google Pixel 4 or later (including the Pixel 4a and later), you should already have the update installed or at least ready to go.

-If you’re interested in knowing what is new about your phone’s software, we’ve got you covered!
+We’ve got you covered if you’re interested in knowing what is new about your phone’s software!
 Below we have all the major new features found in Android 13.

 Android 13: Name and release date